cschar/zeranthium-extras/chickenTheme/README.md

 DROSTE - Chicken on bottom right side looking around (200 frames) SOUND - clucks
 LIZARD - Chickens jump out of cursor

+TODO:
+- locked to corner chicken instead of DROSTE
+- Chicken that pecks ground, animates as you type
 ```